darakian/darakian.github.io/_posts/2026-01-06-an-llm-blog-post.md

 ![Average reading scores across models](https://raw.githubusercontent.com/darakian/darakian.github.io/refs/heads/master/_images/2026-01-06-an-llm-blog-post/averages.png)

 What seems to be common is that each model reduces the readability over iterations.
 Looking back at the phi-4 runs all plotted out on their own line I'm not sure I would have guessed that the readability scores will average lower, but it's interesting to see.
 It's also interesting that each model also has its own band of readability which does match my observation above.
+For context a score of 10 is deemed as a `Professional` reading level while 50 is deemed to be early college level.
+The observed differences are far less significant than the starting point for each model as well.

 ## The conclusion?

 Advisory publication is an act of creation.
 It is an art form.
-It is not a probablistic generation question and so I do not see value in LLMs for advisory publication.
+It is not a probabilistic generation question and so I do not see value in LLMs for advisory publication.
 Research tool?
 Maybe.
 Style guide checker?
 Sure, why not.
 Generator?
 Absolutely not.

 `thanks for reading`